 To avoid complications, always tell your doctor about any other medicines that you may currently be on, including non-prescription medications, nutritional supplements, and herbal products.

-Having outlined bioidentical progesterone side effects, continue on to the next section concerning bioidentical testosterone replacement therapy.
+Having outlined bioidentical progesterone side effects, continue on to the next section about another popular natural hormones option, bioidentical testosterone replacement therapy.
 Find out what you need to know to continue on the path to hormonal health and well-being today.

 - Cleveland Clinic.
 (2014).
 Bioidentical Hormones.
 Retrieved May 6, 2019, from https://my.clevelandclinic.org/health/articles/15660-bioidentical-hormones